The Beach at Rutland Water: A Local’s Guide

 Walking or by bike

-You can easily cycle or walk to Rutland Water Beach from the nearby village of Empingham, or from the other car parks at Normanton and Whitwell.
+You can easily cycle or walk to the beach at Rutland Water from the nearby village of Empingham, or from the other car parks at Normanton and Whitwell.
 There’s plenty of footpaths and and bike rental (at Whitwell) if you don’t have your own.

 By Train